How Meter Reading Works

 - This feature gives us a tool to use in resolving questions concerning high or unexpected electricity usage

 You can still read your own meter to compare to the reading on which you are billed.
 We will read the meter for billing purposes on or about the 22nd day of each month.
 The exact day will vary slightly from month to month.

 Radio Frequency (RF) Automated Meter System Frequently Asked Questions

-What information does my meter record?
-Your meter records an electronic kWh reading, the date and time of energy usage, the overall peak demand of the electric account, if the meter has rotated backwards, and the number of times the meter has experience a loss of power for any reason.
+Your meter records an electronic kilowatt hour (kWh) reading, the date and time of energy usage, the overall peak demand of the electric account, if the meter has rotated backwards, and the number of times the meter has experience a loss of power for any reason.
 In fact, the meter will record the date and time of light blinks and the length of the power outage.